ExpressTaxExempt

 • Line 1:

-• Provide information regarding foundation managers.
+• Provide information regarding foundation managers, contributions, grants, and similar programs.

 • Line 2: